-We weren't scheduled to arrive at our first stop of the day until the afternoon so in the morning Balázs presented a lecture on European Architecture.
-We would be seeing most of these styles during our travels and he made a point of using actual examples of places we would visit.
-An overview of what he covered with some examples that either are or could have been in this journal:
+We weren't scheduled to arrive at our first stop of the day until the afternoon so Balázs gave a morning lecture on European Architecture.
+We saw all of these styles during our travels, and he illustrated his talk with places we would visit.
+An overview of what he covered with examples that either are or could have been in this journal:

 The lecture prepared us for much of what we saw.
-It was interesting that in recent centuries the styles changed much more dramatically.
+In recent centuries styles changed much more dramatically.

-That morning I also finally had a chance to get some pictures of one of the locks.
+That morning I had a chance to get pictures of a lock transit.

-The piers show that the dam can be raised or lowered as conditions indicate.
-At this location there is significant spill over the dam in addition to the flow through the power plant.
+The dam can be raised or lowered as conditions indicate.
+There is significant spill over the dam here in addition to the flow through the power plant.

 Moving through the lock.
-The mechanism to raise and lower the dam can be clearly seen.
+The mechanism to raise and lower the dam can be seen on the piers.

 The dam and power plant as seen from above.

 As noted earlier, we had to pass MANY locks on our journey.
 Usually we didn't have to wait, but once we were delayed about three hours.
-We were admonished not to miss our scheduled departure times after shore excursions because the ship had "appointments" to keep at the locks.
-If we were to be late, we'd lose our place in line with repercussions all down the road, er, river.
+The tour staff admonished us not to miss our scheduled departure times after shore excursions because the ship had "appointments" to keep at the locks.
+If we were late, we'd lose our place in line with repercussions all down the road, er, river.

 I had the impression that the ship would leave a belated traveler without a qualm.
-Balázs warned us at the beginning of the trip that "on time" meant 15 minutes early.
+Balázs emphasized at the beginning of the trip that "on time" meant 15 minutes early.

 The area is well-known for its red wine.
-Wait!
+What!
 Red wines in Germany?
 Indeed!
 We had lots of good pinot noir wines from the region.

-I've always got an eye out for birds.
-Cormorants such as these were struggling in Europe just a few decades ago, but are making a comeback.
+Cormorants such as these were struggling in Europe just a few decades ago, but are now making a comeback.

 We have arrived at Miltenberg.
-The handsome bridge, which looks antique, is really quite new.
-It was initially constructed in 1900 and rebuilt in 1950 after being destroyed in WWII -- by the German army.
+The handsome bridge, which looks medieval, is quite new.
+It was first constructed in 1900 and rebuilt in 1950 after being destroyed in WWII -- by the German army.

 The building in the center of the picture on a low ridge is the castle.

 The riverside promenade was completed only a year or so ago.
 The low wall to the left is a flood wall with a high-tech extension that can be raised to the desired height as needed.
-Floods are a constant threat on this river.
+Floods are a constant threat.

 Our ship dropped us off here and left to make its way to our pickup point in Wertheim.